RenoJson/PvZ2-Libbing-Stuff-For-9.6-/README.md

 - Port my stuff to 64 bit once there are 64 bit template

 # Build Instructions
 Building this repo is the same as building Blazey example mod update.
-The instructions regarding that [you can find here](https://github.com/BlazeyLol/PVZ2ExampleMod) or [in this old doc](https://docs.google.com/document/d/1egwNqNJjw61MlLYMgzUewdTkztpB-6VruHrSez90gcA/edit?usp=sharing).
+The instructions regarding that [you can find here](https://github.com/BlazeyLol/PVZ2ExampleMod) and [here](https://github.com/BlazeyLol/PVZ2ExpansionMod) or [in this old doc](https://docs.google.com/document/d/1egwNqNJjw61MlLYMgzUewdTkztpB-6VruHrSez90gcA/edit?usp=sharing).
 This library requires some packages modifications in order to work.
 You can find example Plant/Zombie types jsons in the Packages directory.
 If you want to utilize Power Lily's custom fields, add these to her props:
 - CollectableType (string)